samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Ring, Rare (Requires Attunement)*

-While you wear this ring, [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) doesn’t cost you extra movement.
+While you wear this ring, [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) doesn't cost you extra movement.
 In addition, magic can neither reduce any of your Speeds nor cause you to have the [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition) or [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition.

 ### [Ring of Invisibility](/magic-items/9228965-ring-of-invisibility)